chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 3. Upload the `install-web.sh` file to the bucket.
 4. Make the file publicly accessible (This ensures the file can be accessed by the VM instance deployed soon).

    {% include picture.html width="397" height="306"
-img="qwiklabs/qwiklabs-GSP301-edit-file-permission-in-GCP-storage-bucket.png" alt="Edit the file permissions in Cloud Storage using GCP web console" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP301-edit-file-permission-in-GCP-storage-bucket.png" alt="Edit the file permissions in Cloud Storage using GCP web console" %}

-{:.ml-5}
    Click the three dots (<i class='fas fa-ellipsis-v'></i>) icon at the right end of the filename.
 Choose **_Edit permissions_** in the dropdown menu.

    {% include picture.html width="527" height="441"
-img="qwiklabs/qwiklabs-GSP301-add-allusers-read-permission-to-install-web-sh.png" alt="Add allUsers and Reader access to the file" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP301-add-allusers-read-permission-to-install-web-sh.png" alt="Add allUsers and Reader access to the file" %}

-{:.ml-5}
    Add a new **User**, type `allUsers` to the name field, and choose **Reader**.

    {% include picture.html width="632" height="244"
-img="qwiklabs/qwiklabs-GSP301-make-install-web-sh-publicly-accessible.png" alt="Confirm the install-web.sh file become pubilcly accessible" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP301-make-install-web-sh-publicly-accessible.png" alt="Confirm the install-web.sh file become pubilcly accessible" %}

 {:start="5"}

-5. Click the filename and copy the URL, i.e. `gs://.../install-web.sh` for later use.<br>{% include picture.html width="682" height="299"
+5. Click the filename and copy the URL, i.e. `gs://.../install-web.sh` for later use.

+   {% include picture.html width="682" height="299"
-img="qwiklabs/qwiklabs-GSP301-obtain-gs-url-startup-script-file.png" alt="Object details in Cloud Storage" caption="Confirm the startup script file become pubilcly accessible" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP301-obtain-gs-url-startup-script-file.png" alt="Object details in Cloud Storage" caption="Confirm the startup script file become pubilcly accessible" %}

 ## Configure Metadata in Creating VM instance

 1. Go to **_Compute Engine_**, create a new VM instance.

 2. Select `Allow HTTP traffic` under the Firewall section.

    {% include picture.html width="464" height="248"
-img="qwiklabs/qwiklabs-GSP101-step2-allow-HTTP-traffic-in-firewall-setting.png" alt="Firewall rule setting for creating a VM instance" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP101-step2-allow-HTTP-traffic-in-firewall-setting.png" alt="Firewall rule setting for creating a VM instance" %}

 {:start="3"}
 3. Expand **Management, security, disks, networking, sole tenancy**.

 4. In the Metadata section, add `startup-script-url` and paste the URL of the script file as the key value.

    {% include picture.html width="454" height="174"
-img="qwiklabs/qwiklabs-GSP301-configure-startup-script-url-to-metadata.png" alt="Configure a remote startup script url to the metadata in Crate a VM instance page" class="ml-5" %}
+   img="qwiklabs/qwiklabs-GSP301-configure-startup-script-url-to-metadata.png" alt="Configure a remote startup script url to the metadata in Crate a VM instance page" %}

-{:.ml-5}
    If you want to learn more, please refer [Running Startup Scripts](https://cloud.google.com/compute/docs/startupscript) in Compute Engine Documentation.

 {:start="5"}
 5. Click **Create** to create the instance.

    {% include picture.html width="682" height="174"
-img="qwiklabs/qwiklabs-GSP301-check-progress-created-instance-1.png" alt="Successfully created instance-1" caption="The new Compute Engine, `instance-1`" class="ml-5"%}
+   img="qwiklabs/qwiklabs-GSP301-check-progress-created-instance-1.png" alt="Successfully created instance-1" caption="The new Compute Engine, `instance-1`" %}

 ## Inspect Instance Correctly Running Startup Script